WANS170651/Zhil/README.md

 ### Code Standards

-- Follow PEP 8 style guidelines
+- Follow PEP 8 style guidelines for Python
+- Follow ESLint and Prettier for TypeScript/React
 - Add type hints for all functions
 - Include docstrings for public methods
 - Write tests for new functionality